Celiac Disease and Women’s Health

 An Important Note about Celiac Disease Testing

-It is of the utmost importance that you do not go on a gluten-free diet before getting tested.
+It is of the utmost importance that you do not go on a gluten-free diet before testing for celiac disease.
 Going gluten-free before getting tested can potentially give you incorrect results.